Equivariant formality of isotropic torus actions: Abstract

 \section{Abstract}

-.6pt { It is an open question for which pairs $(G,K)$ of compact Lie groups $G$ and closed, connected subgroups $K$ the left action of $K$ on the homogeneous space $G/K$ is equivariantly formal.
+{ It is an open question for which pairs $(G,K)$ of Lie groups $G$ and closed, connected subgroups $K$ the left action of $K$ on the homogeneous space $G/K$ is equivariantly formal.
+We arrive through a sequence of reductions at the case $G$ is compact and simply-connected and $K$ is a torus.

-We reduce this question to the case $K$ is a torus and $G$ is simply-connected by successively replacing members of the pair $(G,K)$ with simpler groups.
-The results, combined, essentially reduce equivariant formality of isotropy actions to the study of embeddings of tori in simply-connected groups.

-To illustrate the feasibility of this approach, we classify all pairs $(G,S^1)$ such that $G$ is compact connected Lie and the embedded $S^1$ subgroup of $G$ acts equivariantly formally on $G/S^1$.
-The computation depends only on the dimension of the cohomology ring $\H(G/S^1)$ and the number of components of the normalizer $N_G(S^1)$. }
+To illustrate the feasibility of this approach, we classify all pairs $(G,S)$ such that $G$ is compact connected Lie and the embedded circular subgroup $S$ acts equivariantly formally on $G/S$.
+In the process we provide what seems to be the first published proof of the (long known) structure of the cohomology rings $\H(G/S;\Q)$. }